Mountain Man – Indian – Canadian Fur Trade

 William Sublette, a partner in the firm of Smith Jackson and Sublette, was a major force in the Rocky Mountain fur trade from its beginning to long after it ended.
 Sublette was a true entrepreneur of the fur trade era.

-All sixteen of the Rocky Mountains Rendezvous were within two hundred miles of the Wyoming Grand Tetons.
+Each rendezvous site is pictured with an approximate GPS locations.
+The Grand Teton located on the Wyoming-Idaho border is the geographical center of the Mountain Man Indian fur trade rendezvous.
+All sixteen of the Rocky Mountain rendezvous were within two hundred miles of Wyoming’s Grand Teton.
 Six of the sixteen rendezvous were held outside the United States in territory belonging to Mexico.
 Except three sites in Utah and one in Idaho, all of the 1825 to 1840 rendezvous were held in Wyoming.
-Each rendezvous sites is pictured with an approximate GPS locations.

 The mythical Fort Bonneville on Wyoming’s Green River is the creation of post-fur trade historians and archaeologists…not rendezvous participants.
 Other than Paul C. Phillip’s 1940 edited version based on magazine excerpts of Warren A Ferris’ Life in the Rocky Mountains, not one journal, biography, or even Captain Bonneville’s journal,The Adventures of Captain Bonneville, edited by Washington Irving, mentions a Fort Bonneville as supposedly described by Ferris.